-Robotics is not only part of my research but also where my passion is — I am a robot enthusiast and I have been building robots since 2009 (when I was a 2nd year undergraduate student).
-Below is a selection of my robotic projects that were built for research (or just for fun).
+Robotics is not only part of my research but also where my passion is — I am a robot enthusiast and I have started building robots since 2009 (when I was a 2nd year undergraduate student).
+Below is a selection of my robotics projects that were built for research (or just as a hobbist).

 Line-Circle Square Filter (2020)

 journal Seyed Amir Tafrishi, Xiaotian Dai, and Vahid Esmaeilzadeh Kandjani.
 “Line-Circle-Square (LCS): A multilayered geometric filter for edge-based detection”.
 Robotics and Autonomous Systems (2020): 103732.

 The Line–Circle–Square (LCS) filter, claims that mobile robots without a large database for object recognition and highly advanced prediction methods can deal with incoming objects that the camera captures in real-time.
 The proposed filter applies detection, tracking and learning to each defined expert to extract higher level information for judging scenes without over-calculation.
 The interactive learning feed between each expert increases the consistency of detected landmarks that works against overwhelming detected features in crowded scenes.
 Our experts are dependent on trust factors’ covariance under the geometric definitions to ignore, emerge and compare detected landmarks.